-Probationary status is recorded in the Medical Student Performance Evaluation (MSPE) and in outside requests for documentation (e.g. ¬visiting student elective applications, other degree program applications, licensure requests, etc.).
-Students, who are on probation, are not eligible to assume new class, college or university-related positions, such as running for officer positions at student organizations, and applying for other elected or appointed positions.
+Probationary status is recorded in the Medical Student Performance Evaluation (MSPE) and in outside requests for documentation (e.g. visiting student elective applications, other degree program applications, licensure requests, etc.).
+Students, who are on probation are not eligible to assume new class, college or university-related positions, such as running for officer positions at student organizations, and applying for other elected or appointed positions.
+If a student is on probation, they may not continue to serve on COM or University Committees.

-Students on Probation must appear in front of the Student Promotions Committee, who will prepare a plan of action with specific timelines in accordance with the requirements to meet graduation deadlines.
-The plan of action may include but is not limited to repeating the failed courses, repeating an academic year or designing a study plan to extend the content of one academic year over two academic years, should the timing for graduation permit.
-This list is not all-inclusive.
-The plan for student remediation may not extend the maximum allowed time for graduation from the program (7 years).
-The plan of action must be in writing; the Student Promotions Committee's plan and accompanying documentation will be forwarded for approval to the Assistant Dean of Student Affairs, Admissions and Outreach.
+Students on Probation must appear in front of the Student Promotions Committee.
+The student must submit a written probationary action plan to resolve the probationary status to the SPC.
+This must include specific timelines in accordance with the requirements to meet graduation deadlines.
+The probationary plan may include but is not limited to repeating the failed course(s), repeating an academic year or designing a study plan to extend the content of one academic year over two academic years, should the timing for graduation permit.
+Corrective options, that may include a 1-year leave of absence, will be recommended by the committee.
+This ensures that the committee has the ability to address each student differently, given the individual issues that arise.
+Alternatively, if deemed appropriate, the committee may recommend dismissal in which case the Dismissal Process is strictly followed.

+Other options may be considered at the discretion of the Medical Education.
+The probationary action plan may not extend the maximum time allowed for graduation from the program; i.e. students must graduate within seven (7) years from matriculation (including all remediation).
+The plan, additional recommendations made by the SPC, and accompanying documentation must be forwarded for approval to the Office of Medical Education.